 What will the effects be of children spending so much time in a sterile environment?
 Will they still build immunity for other diseases?

 With this disease it’s necessary to wash your hands well.
 How much psychological harm will be done, and time spent, making children repeatedly wash their hands in school?
+How much time will this take?

 18. School Restrooms